hellyguo/pdfwatermark/README.md

 `python pdfwatermark.py -c "#FF0000" -o 0.3 -x 200 -y 150  -w "({})" -r "^(\d+).+$" -d meaning.pdf 42-file.pdf`

-Puts a large transparent pink '(42)' at the given coordinates on the first page of the content of `42-file.pdf` and saves the resulting content as `meaning.pdf`
+Puts a large transparent pink '(42)' at the given coordinates on all pages of the content of `42-file.pdf` and saves the resulting content as `meaning.pdf`

 # Todo
-* add a possibility to add watermarks on pages other than first
 * make sure it works nicely with paper formats other than DIN A4
 * handle (at least some) errors